 - With a jury trial you (or your lawyer) only have to convince one person in the group that you are not guilty for you to win a case.
 Meanwhile a judge tends to be a tougher crowd, as they themselves have often been prosecutors in the past.

-Again, each case is different, so its important to speak with your attorney to determine if trial by jury is the better choice for you than a judge.
-Obviously, there are no guarantees with either choice as any lawyer will tell you, but its important to know your options before making a choice.
+Again, each case is different, so it’s important to speak with your attorney to determine if trial by jury is the better choice for you than a judge.
+Obviously, there are no guarantees with either choice as any lawyer will tell you, but it’s important to know your options before making a choice.

+Grant Scheiner is a criminal lawyer in Houston, Texas.
+Scheiner Law specializes in a variety of cases including DWI/DUI, sex offenses, sexual assault, drug related offenses, and more.
 To learn more about jury trials compared to trials with a judge, contact one of our legal experts at Scheiner Law Group today.